steam0/pact-guide/README.md

 > organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations.
 > -- Melvin Conway

 This famous quote from Melvin Conway is often used to explain why computer systems end up like they do.
 The qoute gets even more useful when trying to explain systems using microservice architechture since dependencies are not as obvious as they are in a monolith.
 Much like internal departments in an oragnization, microservices have seperate responsibilities and concerns.
 When different departments or teams develop services they will often model their APIs the same way as they communicate with other departments.
-Implementing Consumer Driven Contracts to a computer system will generate a perfect platform for developers, teams and departments to communicate better with each other.
+Implementing Consumer Driven Contracts to a computer system will generate a perfect platform for developers, teams and departments to communicate better.
 Both parties will provide contracts to each other which will make the consumer discover information about how to use an API and the provider will discover how the consumer uses their API and which assumptions the consumer made.
 It is as true in software development as it is in business: Communication is the key to success.

 ## Objections to Consumer Driven Contracts